hckops/kube-template/README.md

     + status: UP
     - status: DOWN
     ```
-    or simply start the cluster by running
+    or simply create the cluster by running
     ```bash
     make cluster-up
     ```